kubernetes/website/content/en/docs/reference/glossary/cgroup.md

 <!--more-->

-cgroup (abbreviated from control group) is a Linux kernel feature that limits, accounts for, and isolates the resource usage (CPU, memory, disk I/O, network) for a collection of processes.
+cgroup is a Linux kernel feature that limits, accounts for, and isolates the resource usage (CPU, memory, disk I/O, network) for a collection of processes.